tecnico-distsys/example_ttt/README.md

-# ... example
+# Tic Tac Toe example

-This is an example of ...
+This is a Java implementation of the Tic Tac Toe game

 ## Maven instructions